← Back to research

 LangGraph

-LangGraph is LangChain's low-level orchestration framework for building long-running, stateful AI agents as graphs — trusted by Klarna, Replit, Elastic, and more.
+LangGraph is LangChain's low-level orchestration framework for building long-running, stateful AI agents as graphs — 1.0 GA, 34K GitHub stars, and production use at Klarna, Uber, LinkedIn, and Replit.

 Key takeaways